Skip to content

 • Preparedness for special pathogens and outbreak response

-The Documentation Gap in Environmental Cleaning
+The Validation Gap in Environmental Cleaning

 One of the largest operational challenges in infection prevention is not necessarily whether disinfection occurs — it is whether hospitals can consistently validate and track what occurred, where it occurred, and whether protocols were followed correctly.